mdn/translated-content/files/pt-br/web/javascript/reference/global_objects/function/index.md

 ## `Function` instances

-`Function` instances inherit methods and properties from {{jsxref("Function.prototype")}}.
+`Function` instances inherit methods and properties from {{jsxref("Function")}}.
 As with all constructors, you can change the constructor's prototype object to make changes to all `Function` instances.

 ## Exemplos